hapax/hapax.github.io/assets/simple-physics.md

 [physics circle problems](https://hapax.github.io/assets/circle-probs.pdf)
 if you want to learn how.)

-This post is meant to be a fun and illustrative grab bag of tricks, rather than an encyclopedia.
+This post is an illustrative compendium of hacks, too long for a tutorial and too short (and incomplete) to be an encyclopedia.
+It should be used as such!
 I have stuck to methods accessible to high school and first year students, though it is fair to say some scientific maturity is required of the former.